mallika2011/Bowling-Management-System/DesignDoc.md

 ![umL-seq-2](/home/mallika/Desktop/DASS/Assn/A3/Bowling-Management-System/UML-Diagram1.png)

-# V) SUMMARY OF RESPONSIBILITIES OF EACH MAJOR CLASS :
+# VI.
+SUMMARY OF RESPONSIBILITIES OF EACH MAJOR CLASS :

 The Bowling Management System codebase has a collection of a total of 29 files.
 Each file has a collection of classes and funcitons that help simulate the entire game.
 *Here is a list of all the files and their corresponding characteristics:*